snap-cloud/snapCloud/INSTALL.md

 Now, rename the `rename_me_to_config.lua` file to `config.lua`, as the filename says, and edit it according to your own setup.
 The `.gitconfig` file makes sure this file is never pushed to the repository, but you should still be careful to never share it, as it contains the database password and the secret phrase used to hash Lapis sessions.

-### Giving permissions for SSL
+### Giving permissions to use HTTP(S) ports

-We now need to configure authbind so that user `snap` can start a service over the SSL port.
+We now need to configure authbind so that user `snap` can start a service over the HTTP and HTTPS ports.
 To do so, we simply need to create a file and assign its ownership to `snap`:

 ```
 # touch /etc/authbind/byport/443
 # chown snap:snap /etc/authbind/byport/443
 # chmod +x /etc/authbind/byport/443
+# touch /etc/authbind/byport/80
+# chown snap:snap /etc/authbind/byport/80
+# chmod +x /etc/authbind/byport/80
 ```

 ## Running the Snap!Cloud